cpaelzer/cpaelzer.github.io/content/blogs/007-vfio-slow-startup.md

 Disclaimer: for now this is about the debugging where the time sink is, it mentions ways to mitigate some effects but not a fix.
 If later a fix comes up I'll update.

+### 2024 Update ###

+To overcome this Qemu added and evolved pre-allocation quite a bit as you can often see in the "Memory backends" of the [changelogs](https://wiki.qemu.org/ChangeLog/5.0) of 5.0 and later.
+This got further improved, stabilized and in [Libvirt 8.2](https://libvirt.org/news.html#v8-2-0-2022-04-01) got exposure to higher management levels.
+There as well several fixups landed in later releases.
+Look for the details on [memory backing configuration](https://libvirt.org/formatdomain.html#memory-backing) to try it.
+IMHO all that today (April 2024) improves the situation a lot and one can indeed use those features to see it starting much faster in a recent Ubuntu 24.04 Noble than what I found back in 2019 when analyzing this the first time.
+Proper numa config was always important for guests of this size and also is important for this initialization.

 ### Symptom: classic linear scaling at work ###